Skip to content

 Prohibition is not over yet, because Minnesota’s current laws criminalize possession of more than a small amount, and greater quantity more severely.

 But if the prosecutor claims a quantity close to an illegal weight threshold; that can be the difference between a higher and lower “degree” crime, or a legal amount.
-Minnesota marijuana lawyers like Thomas Gallagher can use a quantity defense when the claimed weight is near a legal weight threshold.
+Marijuana lawyers like Thomas Gallagher can use a quantity defense to cannabis charges when the claimed weight is near a legal weight threshold.

-They’ve also enacted an unfair “mixture” law.
-Some Minnesota courts interpreted it to mean that where trace amounts of hard drugs diluted in bong water, for example; the water’s weight supports a prison sentence.
+They’ve also enacted an unjust “mixture” law.
+Some Minnesota courts interpreted it to mean that where trace amounts of hard drugs diluted in bong water, for example; the water’s weight alone (not the weight of the illegal drug) supports a prison sentence.

-Thomas C. Gallagher is a Minnesota marijuana lawyer with experience challenging identification evidence.
+Thomas Gallagher is a marijuana defense attorney with experience challenging identification evidence.
 And the mixture law, though subversive to due process; can be transformed into a weapon for the defense, in some cases.

-A rose by any other name: One characteristic of Minnesota’s continuing criminal Prohibition scheme, is distinguishing different levels of punishment for cannabis, dependent upon form: cannabis flower, cannabis concentrate, and cannabis edibles.
+A rose by any other name: One characteristic of Minnesota’s continuing criminal Prohibition scheme, is distinguishing different levels of punishment for cannabis, dependent upon form.
+So, criminal marijuana charges vary depending upon whether the form is cannabis flower, cannabis concentrate, or cannabis edibles.

 Why not change the laws to treat people equally under the laws, regardless of form?
-Or better, why not simply do away with the complexity by repealing all cannabis Prohibition crimes entirely?
+Or better yet, why not simply do away with the layers of complexity by repealing all cannabis Prohibition crimes entirely?

-Minnesota now has a limited medical marijuana statute.
+Minnesota has a limited medical marijuana statute.
 So, an enrolled patient in the state’s medical marijuana program has a defense to a criminal charge, when in perfect compliance.
-But for everyone else, your Minnesota marijuana lawyer can consider the common law defense of medical necessity – lesser of two evils defense.
+But for other medical users facing cannabis charges, your Minnesota marijuana lawyer can consider the common law defense of medical necessity – lesser of two evils defense.
+See:

 Federal and Minnesota statutes divide the cannabis plant into two legal categories: